 The old school bodybuilding diet of the 1970s was all about high protein and low carbs.
 This isn’t to say that carbs were off limits, because they were not.

-But Arnold and other athletes ate much less carbs (compared to modern bodybuilders).
+But Arnold and other athletes certainly ate fewer carbs (compared to modern bodybuilders).
 So, how did these guys get big with low carbs?

 You can still gain muscle without eating carbs.
 It’s important to note that these old school bodybuilders ate high amounts of protein and fat.